How to create clean PowerPoint slides!

-PowerPoint so willingly lends itself to the insertion of information, lots of information: charts, bullet lists, and dense blocks of text.
-But as we all know, more is so often NOT more, especially when it comes to data on slides.
-More is, in fact, depressing.
-More is exhausting for your audience to process.
-More makes you realise you need new glasses.
+PowerPoint willingly lends itself to showing information, indeed, lots of information: charts, bullet lists, tables, infographics, images and dense blocks of text.
+It’s a versatile bit of kit, but that’s almost its downfall.
+As we all know, less is more, especially when it comes to data on slides.
+More is, in fact, exhausting for your audience to process.

 Slides jammed full of charts, graphs or dense blocks of text is hard work, and guaranteed to make hearts sink.
 Presentations should not be hard work: they should be enlightening, stimulating, engaging and fun.

 One of the simplest ways to transform your presentations from heart-sink to happy is to keep your slides clean of unnecessary words and data.

 TIP 1: Make one, simple statement on each slide and use the remaining “space” for a visual that explains and clarifies.
 And that’s it.
 No more tips.